Pepojmc/w10-d1-lab-vue-wiki-countries/README.md

 ### Iteration 2 | Linking it all together

-Once done creating the components, the structure of elements that your `App.js` will render should look somewhat like this:
+Once done creating the components, the structure of elements that your `App.vue` will render should look somewhat like this:

 ```vue
 <div class="app">